 PART 3: PULL XERO API DATA INTO SHEETS

-We can now enter our values into API Connector and start importing Xero data into Google Sheets.
+Now let’s enter our URL into API Connector and import Xero data into Google Sheets.

 - Back in the Create Request interface, enter the Request URL we just created above.